web-infra-dev/awesome-rspack/README.md

 - [ts-lib-starter](https://github.com/ulivz/ts-lib-starter): A hassle-free TS library template, powered by Rslib.
 - [rslib-npm-template](https://github.com/LLmoskk/rslib-npm-template): A starter template for developing React components with Rslib, featuring automated versioning and publishing using semantic-release.
-- [web-component-starter](https://github.com/holyfata/web-component-starter): A starter for developint Web components with Rslib, featuring using stencil and useful both in React and Vue.
+- [web-component-starter](https://github.com/holyfata/web-component-starter): A starter for developing Web components with Rslib, featuring using stencil and useful both in React and Vue.

 ## Plugins